-The CPA Outlook Index—a comprehensive gauge of executive sentiment within the AICPA survey— fell six points in the first quarter to 63, the fifth consecutive drop from a post-recession high of 78 in the fourth quarter of 2014.
+The CPA Outlook Index—a comprehensive gauge of executive sentiment within the AICPA survey— fell one point in the third quarter to 71, the third consecutive drop from a post-recession high of 78 in the fourth quarter of 2014.
 The index is a composite of nine, equally weighted survey measures set on a scale of 0 to 100, with 50 considered neutral and greater numbers signifying positive sentiment.
-All categories of the index fell in the past quarter, and are down year-over-year, too.

 Other key findings of the survey: